New Pathways into Quilt History written by Kimberly Wulfert, www.antiquequiltdating.com

 “Nancy Rexford, a costume historian here in Massachusetts (and author of the book, Women’s Shoes in America), first recognized my affinity for historic costume.
 She encouraged me to join the Costume Society of America and to focus my career on costume.
 In 1990, I stepped into her former position as curator of the Northampton Historical Society, where I learned a tremendous amount from the records and extremely well organized costume collection she left behind.

-“I also feel that I should mention my mother, who bought me my first sewing machine when I was six and taught me to sew and embroider.
+“I also credit my mother, who bought me my first sewing machine when I was six and taught me to sew and embroider.
 She recognized before I did that I was going to end up doing something with textiles in my career.”

 5) What aspect of study were you most passionate about at first?
 How has this changed over time and why?